faysalmehedi/linux-network-namespaces-hands-on/README.md

 **_Virtual interfaces_** provide us with virtualized representations of physical network interfaces; and the **_bridge_** gives us the virtual equivalent of a switch.

 #### What are we going to cover?
-- We are going to create two network namespace(like two isolate servers), two veth pair(like two physical ethernet cable) and a bridge (for routing traffic between namespaces).
+- We are going to create two network namespace(like two isolated servers), two veth pair(like two physical ethernet cable) and a bridge (for routing traffic between namespaces).
-- Then we will configure the bridge as the two namespace can communicate with each other.
+- Then we will configure the bridge as the two namespaces can communicate with each other.
 - Then we will connect the bridge to the host and the internet
 - At last we will cofigure for incoming traffic(outside) to the namespace.